raguer100/meteor-react/README.md

 # It is a single web page web app with using meteor and react.
-For routing I used flow router.
+For routing I used flow router.asd